TomZhang11/Minesweeper-AI/README.md

 Time complexity: idk
 ChatGPT (or other AI) use: only for image processing and coding help; the algorithms are completely original.
 Although I got ideas of the algorithms from the internet, I did not look at their code; I just came up with them.
 Time taken to build: over 100 hours
-Date recorded: 2023-05-12
-Age of developer as of date of recording: 16
-Grade of developer as of date of recording: 11